iotdomain/iotdomain-standard/iotconnect-standard.md

 ## Zone Certificate Authority Service - ZCAS

 The Zone Certificate Authority Service issues keys and certificates to publishers that have joined the security zone.
-Publisher use these keys to create a [digital signature](https://en.wikipedia.org/wiki/Digital_signature) for each message they publish so consumers can verify they are sent by the publisher and haven't been tampered with.
+Publishers use these keys to create a [digital signature](https://en.wikipedia.org/wiki/Digital_signature) for each message they publish so consumers can verify they are sent by the publisher and haven't been tampered with.
 The publisher identity is signed by the ZCAS when it joined the zone and verifies that the publisher is who it claims to be.
 For local zones the ZCAS is the highest authority and is protected by the message bus only allowing that service to publish on its address.
 For public zones the ZCAS itself includes a certificate for its domain in its identity.

 For more detail, see the security section